magiblot/tvision/README.md

 1. Forget about terminal capabilities and direct terminal I/O. When writing a Turbo Vision application, all you have to care about is what you want your application to behave and look like—there is no need to add workarounds in your code.
 Turbo Vision tries its best to produce the same results on all environments.
 For example: in order to get a bright background color on the Linux console, the *blink* attribute has to be set.
 Turbo Vision does this for you.

-2. Do not reinvent the wheel.
+2. Reuse what has already been done.
 Turbo Vision provides many widget classes (also known as *views*), including resizable, overlapping windows, pull-down menus, dialog boxes, buttons, scroll bars, input boxes, check boxes and radio buttons.
-You may use and extend these; but even if you prefer creating your own, Turbo Vision already handles event dispatching, display of fullwidth unicode characters, etc.: you do not need to waste time rewriting any of that.
+You may use and extend these; but even if you prefer creating your own, Turbo Vision already handles event dispatching, display of fullwidth Unicode characters, etc.: you do not need to waste time rewriting any of that.

-3. Can you imagine writing a terminal application that works both on Linux and Windows (and thus is cross-platform) *by default*?
+3. Can you imagine writing a text-based interface that works both on Linux and Windows (and thus is cross-platform) out-of-the-box, with no `#ifdef`s?
 Turbo Vision makes this possible.
-First: Turbo Vision always uses `char` arrays encoded in UTF-8, instead of relying on the implementation-defined `wchar_t` or `TCHAR`.
+First: Turbo Vision keeps on using `char` arrays instead of relying on the implementation-defined and platform-dependent `wchar_t` or `TCHAR`.
 Second: thanks to UTF-8 support in `setlocale` in [recent versions of Microsoft's RTL](https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/setlocale-wsetlocale#utf-8-support), code like the following will work as intended:
 ```c++
     std::ifstream f("コンピュータ.txt"); // On Windows, the RTL converts this to the system encoding on-the-fly.
 ```